isomerpages/govtech-stp/_work-pass-holder-lane/Travel and Health Control Measures (Work Pass Holder Lane).md

 	</tbody>
 		</table>

-### Travel Health Control Measures for WPHL-Pass Holders [for arrivals from 11 Nov 2021]
+### Travel Health Control Measures for WPHL-Pass Holders [for arrivals from 1 Dec 2021]

 <html>
 <head>